cbrenneisen/hydro/README.md

 Lastly, if the patient is diabetic, we may recommend DKA Protocol and insulin gtt.

-## Why this app?
+## Why?
 Because I originally made a wonky jQuery app for this when doing courses in Biomedical Informatics.
-I thought I would revisit the problem using modern web technologies.
+I thought I would revisit the problem using modern web technologies in order to build a nice and easy to use application.

 ## How?